jherskovic/MedRec/README.txt

 Bozzo Silva PA, Bernstam EV, Markowitz E, Johnson TR, Zhang J, Herskovic JR.
 Automated medication reconciliation and complexity of care transitions.
 Proc AMIA Ann Symp 2011.

-Notes on issues to consider
-'Paroxetine HCl' alone isn't a name in RXNORM; either 'Paroxetine' alone, or 'PAROXETINE HCL 10MG ORAL TABLET' (i.e. qualified with amount and formulation); this may have implications for how we parse medication lines with 'HCl' after the med name.